wuzhen247/HUAPA/README.md

 # Train
 For example, you can use the folowing command to train HUAPA in the dataset imdb:
 > python train.py --n_class 10 --dataset imdb
+The best model will be saved in the folder "../checkpoints/imdb/timestamp".
+The timestamp is server time.

 # Test
 For example, you can use the folowing command to test HUAPA in the dataset imdb:
-> python test.py --n_class 10 --dataset imdb
+> python test.py --n_class 10 --dataset imdb --checkpoint ../checkpoints/imdb/timestamp.

 # Cite
 if you use the code, please cite the following paper: